katherine-d21/training-material/topics/proteomics/tutorials/clinical-mp-quantitation/tutorial.md

 ## Sub-step with **MaxQuant**

+In the Discovery Module (**cite Discovery module**), we used MaxQuant (**cite tool**) to identify peptides for verification.
+Now, we will again use MaxQuant to further quantify the PepQuery-verified peptides, both microbial and human.

+The outputs we are most interested in consist of the MaxQuant Evidence file, MaxQuant Protein Groups, and MaxQuant Peptides.
+The MaxQuant Peptides file will allow us to group them to generate a list of quantified microbial peptides.

 > <hands-on-title> Task description </hands-on-title>
 >
 > 1. {% tool [MaxQuant](toolshed.g2.bx.psu.edu/repos/galaxyp/maxquant/maxquant/1.6.17.0+galaxy4) %} with the following parameters: